 Note that if you miss the 30-day deadline given in the initial notice from FRO, you can no longer apply for a refraining order.

 Only a court order can reduce arrears or change ongoing support obligations.
 FRO cannot reduce support payments or arrears owed; it can only work with you to create a payment plan.
 Therefore, if you wish to terminate your support payments, you should file a motion to vary the support order with the court that issued the original order.

 A declaration of bankruptcy will not terminate your support obligations.
 If you declare bankruptcy, FRO will become a creditor against your estate and will continue to enforce ongoing support.
 They will deal with the bankruptcy trustee to reclaim arrears that accrued before bankruptcy.

 If you are a support recipient and you have not received your payment as scheduled, contact FRO.
 They can inform you if the payment was made and was simply delayed getting to you, or if the payor is in arrears.
 If the payor is in arrears, you will fill out a Statement of Arrears to indicate how much is owed and submit this to FRO.
 You can also include in the Statement of Arrears any support the payor owes you from a time before the support order was registered with FRO.

-Keep in mind that as a custodial parent or parent with primary parenting time, you do not have the right to limit, prevent, or otherwise interfere with your partner’s access visits or parenting time with the children because he or she has stopped paying support.
+Keep in mind that as a parent with primary parenting time, you do not have the right to limit, prevent, or otherwise interfere with your partner’s parenting time with the children because he or she has stopped paying support.

 Enforcing Support Across Provinces & Countries